webapprentices/bostonphp/README.md

 <p>In the Spring of 2020, three regional PHP Meetup groups formed an alliance to offer virtual meetings during the global pandemic.
 Five additional user groups have joined since.
 This alliance, called <strong><a href="https://mergephp.carrd.co/" target="_blank">MergePHP</a></strong>, provides educational services to more than 10,000 web developers.</p>

-<p>The Meetup.com infrastructure (events and message boards) is used to coordinate learning opportunities for its members.</p>

-<p>This repository holds code written for virtual self-study group communications published on <strong>Boston PHP Meetup</strong>.</p>
+<p>The Meetup.com infrastructure (events and message boards) is used to coordinate learning opportunities for its members.
+This repository holds code written for virtual self-study group communications published on <strong>Boston PHP Meetup</strong>.</p>